forbearing/k8s/README.md

-## How to watch k8s deployment by handler.
+## How to watch deployment resources by handler.

 ```go
 package main